vseventer/markmyjourney/content/blog/20170311-the-northern-cities-of-england.md

 {{< photo "IMG_3023.JPG" >}}

 ## Leeds
+After visiting nearby Liverpool and Manchester, we expected Leeds to offer more of the same.
+However, presumably because of the many international students studying in Leeds, we found the city more diverse.
+Also, the city center is littered with shopping malls, making Leeds the ultimate shopping destination.

 {{< photo "IMG_3401.JPG" >}}

+Due to British weather, most of the shopping malls are partly or fully covered.
+DESCRIBE BELOW.

 {{< photo "IMG_3400.JPG" >}}

+Between all the shopping, it is hard to find any historical buildings in Leeds.
+One of them, however, is the XXX.

 {{< photo "IMG_3402.JPG" >}}

+Across from XXX, you can find the YYY market.
+We stopped here to look for some small refreshments, and found cheap and local strawberries, blueberries, and blackberries.
+Apart from fruits and vegetables, market stalls sell anything from bread to clothing, and from cheese to electronics.
+A good place to get a steal!

 {{< photo "IMG_3407.JPG" >}}

 ## Newcastle